5 Grilling Mistakes That Can Make You Seriously Sick

 If you’re cooking on Teflon, you’re getting exposed to toxic fumes.
 There was a study done with birds, in which they took those fumes and put them into a bird cage, and it killed the bird.

-The fumes can give you flu-like symptoms, and headaches, and are even linked to cancer.
+The fumes can give you flu-like symptoms, and headaches.

 Cast iron and stainless steel are healthy alternatives to Teflon.